Dusty Dog Reviews|

 Nick DiSpoldo, Small Press Review (on Children, Churches and Daddies, April 1997)|

-Now, we dont expect everyone to order copies of this book/supplement issue, so we thought wed let everyone see the pages and the artwork, along with the Boss Ladys Editorial (which is about global warming).
+Now, we don’t expect everyone to order copies of this book/supplement issue, so we thought we’d let everyone see the pages and the artwork, along with the Boss Lady’s Editorials.
+If you’re aching to still get a hard copy of these editorials, you can also get them in the end-of-the-year 2007 collection book of materials from cc&d magazine.
 So...
-You can view lots of images after the editorial on this page before you decide to order the PDF download or the hard-cover book..
+You can view lots of images after the editorial on this page before you decide to order the paperback book..

 Portrait Photography & Artistic Photography

 St. Petersburg, Russia

 the Great Wall of China

 The Countdown to the PresidencyLike being at a carnival where there is a row of ducks moving along a line and you’re supposed to hit them to win a prize, they all look the same, See how as the Primaries draw closer, everyone starts acting more and more alike.